-Join us on Thursday, January 10, 2019 from 10am to 12:30pm for an Open House for the Doctor of Physical Therapy – Newark.
+Join us for an informative Open House to learn more about the Doctor of Physical Therapy program.

 Average Overall GPA – 3.50

 The Doctor of Physical Therapy Program, in the School of Health Professions, at Rutgers, The State University of New Jersey is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone:703-706-3245; email: email@example.com; website: http://www.capteonline.org.
 The program has been continuously accredited since its inception.
 The Doctor of Physical Therapy program is currently accredited through December 31, 2019.

 Questions regarding the physical therapy program’s accreditation should be directed to the Program Director, Dr. Nancy Kirsch, or to the Commission on Accreditation in Physical Therapy Education (CAPTE).
 The process for an individual to file a complaint with CAPTE for any accredited physical therapy education program is available on the CAPTE website.

 The clinical education component of the curriculum in physical therapy is essential to the development of the physical therapy student into a safe and effective clinician.
 Clinical experiences provide the student with the opportunity to integrate academic course work with practical experiences in the clinical setting.
 The clinical portion of the curriculum is designed to parallel and enrich the didactic coursework.
 There are four clinical experiences scheduled throughout the curriculum for a total of 42 weeks.